 If you run the model from within ModelBuilder, the tool and derived data elements are displayed with drop shadows, indicating that the process has run and the derived data has been generated.

 The input variables in the models can be a single value, a multivalue, or a value table variable.
 Single and multivalue variables support a single data type.
 A value table variable allows you to add more than one data type.
-You can create a model variable by clicking the Variable button on ModelBuilder ribbon, or the Create Variable button from the model view context menu.
+You can create a model variable by clicking the Variable button on the ModelBuilder tab, or the Create Variable button from the model view context menu.
 In the Variable Data Type dialog, you can check the Multiple Values check box to create a multivalue variable, or check the Table of Values check box to create a value table variable.
 Some data types have special user controls, for example, field map, extent, coordinate system and so on with control-specific interaction.

 Model validation refers to the process of making sure all model variables (data or values) are valid.